Amoeba Sisters Dihybrid Crosses Answer Key

 1.2 Dihybrid Cross

 A cross that tracks two traits simultaneously, each with two alleles.
-As an example, R (red) vs. r (white) and T (tall) vs. t (short) in pea plants.
+To give you an idea, R (red) vs. r (white) and T (tall) vs. t (short) in pea plants.

 1.3 Punnett Square for Dihybrid Cross